LeSuisse/vue-dompurify-html/packages/vue-dompurify-html/README.md

 npm install vue-dompurify-html
 ```

+The current version is only compatible with Vue 3.
+If you need Vue 2 support use a 4.1.x version.

 ## Usage

-The code snippets default to Vue 3, you can see setup examples in both Vue 2 and Vue 3 in the [examples/](../../examples)
+You can see setup examples in the [examples/](../../examples) folder.
-folder.

 ```js
 import { createApp } from 'vue';